 After a week you will get an email with your results, and weeks later a postal mail with your results in a hard copy.

-To pay for the IETLS, same as the exam, it is an old school process.
-You need to call to an application center and you will get a form to fill.
+To pay for the IELTS, the same as the exam, it is an old school process.
+You need to call an application center and you will get a form to fill.
 After that, you will need to fax a written authorization to charge your credit card (at least that was the way I did for the Algonquin College).
 You will get later an exam confirmation with a special code you must bring the examination day.

-CELPIP is more modern, you can pay in the web page and get study material there as well.
+CELPIP is more modern, you can pay on the web page and get study material there as well.
 You will get a code as well, don't forget it it is the key to everything.

 If you ask me, I think CELPIP is easier to do rather than IELTS.blog comments powered by Disqus